Jeff Dexter: The Lyceum

-The Twist
+The twist

-In September 1961 Dexter was banned from The Lyceum for dancing the Twist, which had just arrived in England.
+In September 1961, Dexter was banned from the Lyceum for dancing the twist, which had just arrived in England.
 According to Dexter, the management thought the dance obscene.
-Two weeks later he managed to get back in by promising not to do the dance, but two weeks later, ironically, the Twist was then demonstrated by the Arthur Murray School of Dancing at The Lyceum.
+Two weeks later, he managed to get back in by promising not to do the dance, but two weeks later, ironically, the twist was then demonstrated by the Arthur Murray School of Dancing at the Lyceum.
 Dexter's dancing was filmed and included in the Pathé newsreels shown in cinemas.
-As a result, he was hired by the Lyceum as a dancer aged fifteen, even though under sixteens were officially blocked from admission to the club.
-He dropped his tailoring and music studies to take the job and later said: "The thought of being paid to dance with women was just phenomenal!"
+As a result, he was hired by the Lyceum as a dancer, aged fifteen, even though under sixteens were officially blocked from admission to the club.
+He dropped his tailoring and music studies to take the job and later said, "The thought of being paid to dance with women was just phenomenal!"

 Dexter has commented on the number of French-run clubs in London in the early 1960s, such as La Discothèque and La Poubelle, which may have been London's first discothèque.
-He recalls that the French became obsessed with The Twist and the dance even became known as the French Twist.
-In early 1962, Dexter made a record, written by Ian Samwell, called "Let Me Teach You How To Dance" and "Twistin’ Like The French Kids Do!"
+He recalls that the French became obsessed with the twist, and the dance even became known as the "French Twist".
+In early 1962, Dexter made a record, written by Ian Samwell, with the songs "Let Me Teach You How to Dance" and "Twistin' Like the French Kids Do!"

 DJing

 Dexter was the resident DJ at the Middle Earth club in Covent Garden, along with John Peel.
 This was a bigger club than the UFO in Tottenham Court Road where Dexter was also the resident DJ.
-Dexter also DJ'd at the 1971 Glastonbury Fair, a precursor to the current Glastonbury Festival.
+Dexter also DJ'ed at the 1971 Glastonbury Fair, a precursor to the current Glastonbury Festival.

 Career in the music industry

 In 1970, he became the manager of America, the American folk rock band formed in London earlier that year, consisting of Gerry Beckley, Dewey Bunnell, and Dan Peek.
-He also co-produced their first album, America and got them their first gig.
+He also co-produced their first album, America (1972) and got them their first gig.
 They went on to have number one hits in 1972 including "A Horse with No Name".